 - ALWAYS run water while the disposal is operating to avoid damage to the unit.
 Let the water run long enough to grind all the material in the disposal.
 Then let the water run for 10-15 seconds after turning off the disposal.
 Learn to recognize the sound the machine makes when completely free of garbage.

 - Disposals are designed to grind up organic items only.
 Exceptions include: banana peels, artichoke leaves, celery stalks, flower stems, coffee grounds, bones, or any item that particularly tough.
-NEVER put paper, plastic, glass, aluminum foil or grease in the disposal.
+NEVER put paper, plastic, glass, aluminum foil or grease in the disposal or any other material that may cause a clog or jam are the tenant’s responsibility and may incur a charge for repair.

 - ALWAYS be sure to check the power switch (usually under the sink), try the reset button (somewhere on the machine), and remove all contents before calling for maintenance.